 On October 5, 2018, the President signed the FAA Reauthorization Act of 2018.
 In section 625 of the act, Congress addressed the projected shortages of aviation maintenance technical workers in the aviation industry by giving the FAA the authority to establish an Aviation Workforce Development Grant Program for aviation maintenance technical workers.
 Congress approved the program through the end of fiscal year 2023.

 The aviation workforce development grants for aviation maintenance technical workers support proposals that generate and increase interest and prepare students to pursue aviation maintenance careers.

 The Aviation Workforce Development Grant Programs appear as a note to 49 U.S.C.
 40101.
 The note material entitled "Aviation Workforce Development Programs" incorporates section 625 of the FAA Reauthorization Act of 2018 (Public Law 115-254).

-Congress appropriated $5 million for the program for the first time in the fiscal year 2020 budget.
+Since 2020, Congress has appropriated $5 million annually for this program.
 The FAA may award between $25,000 and $500,000 (the ceiling established by legislation) for any one grant in any one fiscal year.

 This grant program is competitive.
 The FAA reserves the right to award grants based on the quantity and quality of proposals received in response to the Notice of Funding Opportunity.
 The expectation is to fund a minimum of 10 proposals.
 A list of grant recipients will be available on this site following selection.

 The FAA will not reimburse any pre-award or application preparation costs, or for facility construction or research activities.

 To receive notifications when we update webpages about aviation workforce development grants, please subscribe.